Rights and Legal Notices

-- Appeal: Any student found responsible for a violation of the Code of Conduct may appeal the decision within 7 working days to the Vice President for Enrollment Administration and Student Success.
+- Appeal: Any student found responsible for a violation of the Code of Conduct may appeal the decision within seven working days to the vice president for Enrollment Administration and Student Success.
 Please refer to Section IV.E. for details on the appeal process.

 - Appeal Decision: The Student will be informed in writing of the outcome of the appeal.

-One or more of the following may be imposed when there is a finding that a student has violated the Colleges Code of Conduct.
+One or more of the following may be imposed when there is a finding that a student has violated the Student Code of Conduct.